Winter Peer-To-Peer Fundraising Campaign Ideas

-Through your organization’s peer-to-peer fundraising efforts, you’ll attract new donors and supporters and build awareness for your organization through social media.
+Through peer-to-peer fundraising, you’ll attract new donors and supporters and build awareness for your charitable organisation.
 Meanwhile, by doing something good for their community, participants and supporters will get that mid-winter serotonin boost they crave.

 Below, we’ve got eight creative winter peer-to-peer fundraising campaign ideas to (hopefully) inspire you.

-Before we dive into the winter peer-to-peer event ideas, let’s revisit the concept of peer-to-peer fundraising.
-This strategy empowers your supporters to raise funds on your organization’s behalf.
-Peer-to-peer participants create personal fundraising pages and then ask for pledges from friends and family members by sharing their pages within their social networks.
-In doing so, they’re raising money and advocating for your nonprofit organization.
+Before we dive into our ideas, let’s revisit the concept of peer-to-peer.
+This fundraising strategy inspires supporters or casual followers to raise funds on your charity’s behalf.
+To participate, people sign up and create personal fundraising pages.
+They then encourage friends and family members to pledge or donate by sharing their pages within their social networks.

 While “walk for a cure” events are a classic example, peer-to-peer fundraising can be adapted for various causes and campaigns.
 For an in-depth guide, check out our article, “Peer-To-Peer Fundraising: Everything You Need To Know.”